All of our support is free of charge and we also support most travel expenses

 Don’t take our word for it – hear from one of our volunteers about how Growing Well has helped:

-I attend a local charity called Growing Well on a voluntary basis.
+I attend Growing Well on a voluntary basis.
 It exists to provide horticultural therapy to those suffering from mental health problems.
 I first went there a few years ago and soon after I had settled in, I was invited to enrol on the City & Guilds NVQ Level 1 Certificate in Work-based Horticulture.
 This gives candidates something to work towards, whether the qualification per se is directly useful or not: it provides structure and purpose to individuals who are often struggling to cope in many respects, myself included.

 If I’m honest I didn’t see it in such clear terms initially but, after the certificate was conferred upon me, I felt a genuine sense of achievement and when the opportunity to study the subject at Level 2 arose I embraced it.
 I completed that course without any problems and thoroughly enjoyed it, so much so that I felt a bit empty when it ended, as I then had nothing to maintain the momentum I’d built up.